Macaloneli/ExtendedFlaskMarrowSDK/README.md

+# This fork is for the [patch 2 ext sdk with flasks](https://github.com/TheUltimateNuke/MarrowSDKExt).
+This was made just so I could merge the two repos.

 # Marrow SDK - with Flasks
 SDK Tools used to make Mods for the Marrow Interaction Engine, packaged content in Crates stacked on Pallets.